Vaccination as a Cause of Illness

 The inference we have made from this experience, repeated over and over in different parts of the country in different practitioners’ hands, is simple:

-Quite frankly, though, I don’t think we can afford to wait for the whole profession to catch up.
-Our animals are at risk to become chronically ill if we continue this baseless practice of annual or even every three year revaccination.
+Quite frankly, though, I don’t think you can afford to wait for the whole profession to catch up.
+Your animals are at risk to become chronically ill if you continue this baseless practice of annual or even every three year revaccination.
 Oh, and by the way, there’s money involved.
 What was the incentive to watch out for vaccination safety issues and stop revaccinating again?

 Years from now when we look back incredulously at how such a practice was ever thought to be wise, wouldn’t it be nice to be able to smile and pat your healthy twenty-something pet and say,

 “We knew.
 We stopped.
 That’s why you’re still here.”